 6. ELIMINATE ASSIGNED SEATING

-The week before my first day of the first year that I taught kindergarten, I came into my classroom and labeled my desks with all my students’ name.
+The week before my first day of the first year that I taught kindergarten, I came into my classroom and labeled my desks with all my students’ names.
 It was gorgeous let me tell you!
-And the second day of the my first year of kindergarten, I ripped them all off.
-I just couldn’t get my head around how using flexible grouping and small groups could work when students were obsessed with where they’re name tag was located and who was sitting in ‘their spot’ at any given time.
+And the second day of my first year of kindergarten, I ripped them all off.
+I just couldn’t get my head around how using flexible grouping and small groups could work when students were obsessed with where their name tag was located and who was sitting in ‘their spot’ at any given time.
 It might work for others, but it didn’t work for me.
 I needed my tables to be available to use for different station activities and I knew that students would never be in ‘their spot’ for any extended period of time.
 So, I don’t have assigned seats.
-During morning work, math stations, Daily 5 and even during whole group calendar math time, students are going to be working with a wide variety of students.
+During morning work, math stations, Daily 5, and even during whole group calendar math time, students are going to be working with a wide variety of students.
 I want them to have those different kinds of engagement throughout the day with different people.
 By keeping my spaces unassigned, I can accomplish that much easier.

 7. FLEXIBLE SEATING CHOICES